Honda Fit Valuation: 34 used car listings analysed

 Does the Honda Fit have multiple body styles?

-The Honda Fit is available in several body types, but the most popular version is hatchback.
+On AutoUncle, the Honda Fit is exclusively offered in the hatchback body style.
 Hatchbacks are compact cars that pair great driving with the flexibility of having space.
 High fuel efficiency makes hatchbacks popular with people living in cities, as does the fact that they’re easy to park.

 • Ford Fiesta